jadebustos/workshop-rhel8-edge/06-deploying-serverless-application.md

 An Operating System with no application is useless.

-We are going to deploy a containerized application on top of the RHEL for Edge.

 ## Checking the RHEL for Edge server

 When we deployed the RHEL for Edge we also deployed a containerized web application.
 This application is published in a non-secure registry in the RHEL 8 Server.
 If you connect to that server: